Belgrave Hall

-Belgrave Hall is a Queen Anne-style Grade II* listed building in Belgrave.
-It is located on the northern edge of the city of Leicester.
+Belgrave Hall is a Queen Anne-style Grade II* listed building in Belgrave, on the northern edge of Leicester, England.

 History

-It was built as a family home for Edmund and Ann Cradock in 1709 in the midst of 2 acre of walled gardens in Belgrave, Leicester.
-Only two years after its completion, both Edmund and Ann died, and it was then owned by the Simons family for 45 years, the Vann family for 78 years, (during which time they also built the nearby Belgrave House), the Ellis family for 76 years, and Thomas Morley for 13 years.
-In 1936, it was bought by Leicester City Council, at which point it became a museum.
-The council recently made the decision to use the house and gardens as a heritage site rather than a museum, and it is now only open at certain times during the summer months.
-It is also available for private functions, such as weddings and ghost watches.
+Belgrave Hall was built as a substantial family home between 1709 and 1713 by Edmund Cradock, a Leicester hosiery merchant on a site adjacent to St Peter’s Church.
+It was built in the midst of 2 acre of walled gardens in Belgrave.
+Within two years of its completion both Edmund and his wife Anne died and the property underwent numerous changes in ownership.
+It was owned by the Simons family for 45 years, the Vann family for 78 years (during which time they also built the nearby Belgrave House), the Ellis family for 76 years and Thomas Morley for thirteen years.
+In 1936 it was bought by Leicester City Council, at which point it became a museum.
+The council has since decided to use the house and gardens as a heritage site rather than a museum and it is now only open at certain times during the summer months.
+It is also available for private functions such as weddings and ghost watches.